 Move services to PaaS and SaaS

 This is obvious to many of you, but by analyzing your workloads running inside your virtual machines, you will find specific workloads that can be modernized to run on Azure Platform-as-a-service (PaaS) services or even migrate into a Software-as-a-service solution.
 For example, if you think about Exchange or SharePoint, instead of migrating these applications into Azure virtual machines, you can reduce costs by migrating to Office 365.
-Don’t understand me wrong.
+Please don’t understand me wrong.
 I know that modernizing applications can be a lot of work and can cost a lot of time and money.
 The Azure Migration Center gives you an excellent overview of your cloud migration journey, including assess, migrate, optimize, secure, and manage.

 The Azure Migration Center also helps you with your cloud migration strategies.
 And it enables you to define your journey to the cloud.
 Migration and Modernization by rehosting, refactor or rearchitect, using cloud-native by rebuild or create new, or using SaaS and replace the existing application.